o3de/o3de.org/content/docs/userguide/linux/intro.md

 ---
-description: ' Use &ALYlong; to compile a dedicated Linux server for a multiplayer game, prepare your server for game hosting, and integrate with &AGS;. '
+description: ' Use Amazon Lumberyard to compile a dedicated Linux server for a multiplayer game, prepare your server for game hosting, and integrate with AGS. '
-title: Creating &ALY; Executables for Linux
+title: Creating Lumberyard Executables for Linux
 ---
 # Creating Lumberyard Executables for Linux {#linux-intro}